GoogleCloudPlatform/docker-ci-helper/MIGRATING_FROM_V1.md

 }
 ```

-We want to change it to allow both cases(so that the change is not
+You may want to change it to allow both cases(so that the change is
-desruptive):
+not desruptive):

 ```# Allow configuring the trampoline build file.
 allowed_env_vars: {